JonasJore/country-listing-integration-service/README.md

 # Welcome!
-This is the country-listing restcountries.eu/v2 integration-service which gets all countries from the `restcountries.eu/rest/v2/all` endpoint, list all the countries sorting the results in ascending order based on either `name`, `region`, `population` or `area`, choosing to sort by `space` will make the program not sort by any order, just the order the
+This is the country-listing restcountries.eu/v2 wrapper-service which gets all countries from the `restcountries.eu/rest/v2/all` endpoint, list all the countries sorting the results in ascending order based on either `name`, `region`, `population` or `area`, choosing to sort by `space` will make the program not sort by any order, just the order the